fluthjs/fluth-doc/docs/en/api/plugin/executePlugin.md

 ## Parameters

-- `result`: The processing result of the current node, can be a synchronous value or a Promise
+- `result`: The processing result of the current node, can be a synchronous value or Promise
 - `set`: Immutable state update function, used to safely modify object state
-- `root`: Boolean, indicates whether the current node is the root node
+- `root`: Boolean value indicating whether the current node is the root node
 - `status`: The status of the current node (`pending`, `resolved`, `rejected`)
 - `onfulfilled`: Success handler function of the current node (optional)
 - `onrejected`: Error handler function of the current node (optional)